Operating System Installation and Configuration¶

 Reboot the system or change the SELinux enforcing mode at run time using the following command:

 You should configure a local firewall so the server is protected against remote attacks.
-The only TCP ports that should be reachable from outside are 22 (SSH, optional for remote administration), 80 (http) and 443 (https).
+The only TCP ports that must be reachable from the Internet are 80 (http) and 443 (https).
+Optionally, port 22 (SSH) can be opened to facilitate remote administration, but access to this port should be restricted to known and trusted IP addresses or networks only.

 On a minimal installation, you can install and use the text-based firewall configuration utility to enable access to the following services: